silviapio/speed-typing-game/README.md

 ## Current version of the app is deployed at [https://silviapio.github.io/speed-typing-game/](https://silviapio.github.io/speed-typing-game/) ✨

 > Important note: this app is still work in progress!
-Jump directly to my [to-do and improvement list](#To-do and improvement list) to know what's missing.
+Jump directly to my [to-do list](#to-do-list) to know what's missing.

 ## Description and user walkthrough 📍